JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 1. ChainRules.jl integration for AD.
 2. Complete SparseArrays and ArrayInterface interfaces.
-3. Import and Export in all formats including bitmap and csr.
-Currently only dense and csc are supported.
-4. Printing v2.
+3. Printing v2.
-5. User-defined types and functions.
+4. User-defined types and functions.
-6. Alternative syntax for GraphBLAS ops (currently must use `BinaryOps.PLUS` instead of `+`).
+5. Alternative syntax for GraphBLAS ops (currently must use `BinaryOps.PLUS` instead of `+`).
-7. Complex builtins.
+6. Complex builtins.

 Once these are completed there will be a v1.0 release, with the goal being JuliaCon 2021.